cfengine/documentation/guide/special-topics/distributed-scheduling.markdown

 computers (see the Special Topics Guide on Scheduling).
 Distributed Scheduling refers to the chaining of different jobs into a coordinated workflow that spans several computers.
-For example, you schedule a processing job onmachine1andmachine2, and when these are finished you need to schedule a job onmachine3.
+For example, you schedule a processing job on machine1 and machine2, and when these are finished you need to schedule a job on machine3.
 This is distributed scheduling.

 # Coordinating dispatch